TheBeville/sr_language_tool/README.md

 <br><br><br><br>

 ## Coming soon
 Cloud storage and sync, to allow for use across multiple devices with one account!
+Local storage will still be the default storage method, but this will allow for migrating data to other devices, as well as sharing saved cards across devices.